camunda/camunda-docs/docs/product-manuals/tasklist/deployment/install-and-start.md

 ZEEBE_BROKER_EXPORTERS_ELASTICSEARCH_CLASSNAME=io.camunda.zeebe.exporter.ElasticsearchExporter ./bin/broker
 ```

-You’ll know Zeebe has started successfully when you see a message similar to:
+You’ll know Zeebe has started successfully when you see a message similar to the following:

 ```
 [partition-0] [0.0.0.0:26501-zb-actors-0] INFO  io.camunda.zeebe.raft - Joined raft in term 0